ATHERTON TABLELANDS BIRDWATCHERS' CABIN

 The vegetation consists of tall open forest, with the dominant trees being 30-40m tall Rose Gums (Eucalyptus grandis), Red Mahogany (E. resinifera) and Turpentine (Syncarpia glomulifera).
 The diverse understorey contains many rainforest species, which also grow along the creeks.

-This transition zone (ecotone) between rainforest and tall eucalypt forest supports an equally rich fauna: there are more possum and glider species here than anywhere else in the world (11 identified on our property, including the northern subspecies of the Yellow-bellied Glider).
+This transition zone (ecotone) between rainforest and open woodlands supports an equally rich fauna: there are more possum and glider species here than anywhere else in the world (11 identified on our property, including the northern subspecies of the Yellow-bellied Glider).
 Leaf-tailed Geckos, Water Dragons and Boyd’s Forest Dragons are numerous, and there are more than 10 species of frogs.

 Birds of the rainforest, like Victoria’s Riflebirds, Yellow-breasted Boatbills and Superb Fruit-doves, mingle with those at home in the drier forests, like Scaly-breasted Lorikeets, Crested Shrike-tits, Eastern Spinebills, White-throated Tree-creepers and Spotted Pardalotes.